cvini1976/cvini1976/README.md

 My academic background they are in area of ​​Information Systems Development and Cyber ​​Defense.

-I have postgraduate in Cybersecurity and Cybercrimes, a specialization in Data Protection Officer, Management in Corporate Cybersecurity, Cloud Computing Architecture and Projects, Computer Network Security, IT, and Healthcare.
+I have postgraduate in Cybersecurity and Cybercrimes, a specialization in Data Protection Officer, Management in Corporate Cybersecurity, Cloud Computing Architecture and Projects, Computer Network Security and Healthcare Informatics.

 ### 🤖 Languages ​​and Technologies